pjmartorell/WPXML2MD/README.md

 1. Export your content from WordPress (Tools → Export)
 2. Visit the converter app
+3. Configure your conversion preferences in the sidebar
-3. Upload one or more XML files
+4. Upload one or more XML files
-4. Choose to combine files or keep them separate
+5. Choose your desired output format
-5. Download your converted Markdown files
+6. Process and download your converted files

+## 🛠️ Advanced Options

+- **Heading Styles**: Choose between ATX (#) or Setext (===) heading formats
+- **Line Breaks**: Option to preserve original WordPress line breaks
+- **Empty Posts**: Skip posts with no meaningful content
+- **Batch Processing**: Convert multiple XML files simultaneously

 ## 💝 Support the Project